 Must-Have Data Science Skills

-Data visualization is like storytelling which makes complex data easier to comprehend.
+- Data Visualization: Data visualization is like storytelling which makes complex data easier to comprehend.
 This is basically a translation of the difficult data into a format that is accessible using graphical representations, charts, and pictures.
-As an aspiring data scientist, you should be able to use data visualization tools such as ggplot, d3.js and Tableau.
 Often people do not understand serial correlation or p values; therefore, to make them understand, you’ll need to show these values visually.

 Non-Technical Skills for A Data Scientist